 Let's face it - the folks over at Bowflex (and their parent company, Nautilus) have always been known for putting out some seriously cool fitness equipment.

 Well, their budget-friendly BXT6 treadmill isn't an exception to that rep. This awesome foldable treadmill is perfectly geared for professional athletes and novices alike, who want to take their running indoors without sacrificing the comfort, effectiveness, and safety of their exercise.
-Average people who want to exercise and increase their metabolism in order to lose weight will love this treadmill.
+Average people who want to exercise and increase their metabolism in order to get rid of belly fat or lose weight in general will love this treadmill.

 Building around a powerful and reliable 3.0 CHP motor, the BXT6 packs a 15-degree incline-enabled cushioned deck along with a maximum speed of 12 MPH to give just about anyone a serious workout.
 Throw in the telemetry, BlueTooth connectivity with apps like JRNY and the Bowflex fitness suite, as well as a good handful of creature comforts and you've got yourself a very nice treadmill that can go toe-to-toe with high-end competition on a total budget.